 The regulations introduce a number of important other changes relating to the protection of young persons from harm, the way that relevant offences and foreign offences are dealt with, supplying of alcohol to children and young persons, the extension of the definition of alcohol to include angostura bitters imposing the duty on Licensing Boards to produce annual reports, giving Licensing Standards Officers greater functions in relation to Personal Licences and a number of other minor and consequential amendments which will probably have less day-to-day impact.

-Should you wish to discuss this matter further please do not hesitate to contact Andrew Cochrane on 01332 226 142.
+Should you wish to discuss this matter further please do not hesitate to contact our Alcohol & Entertainment Licensing team on 01332 226 142.